 President Michael V. Drake, M.D., has approved an extension through June 30, 2021, to a temporary change to the Absence from Work Policy for policy-covered staff employees, intended to offer relief to parents during the pandemic.
 Read more on UCnet.

-UCOP has decided to offer all its employees, including represented employees, an additional 2021 allotment of Emergency Paid Sick Leave (EPSL) - available for use immediately.
+UCOP has decided to offer all its employees, including represented employees, an additional 2021 allotment of Emergency Paid Sick Leave (EPSL) - available for use until June 30, 2022.
 Additional information and FAQs can be found in the document below.

-2021 EPSL Notice and Request Form (updated May 2021) - the Notice and Request Form was updated with minor technical edits.
+2021 Extended EPSL Notice and Request Form (updated Oct 2021) - the Notice and Request Form was updated with extended information.

 Note: If an employee is not comfortable submitting the form to their supervisor it can be submitted to their HR Partner, who will in turn relay the employee is using EPSL for X dates without providing the reason.